 Please note: all Education Programs are facilitated by Challenger Space Center Flight Directors.

 FAQ for Field trips to the Challenger Space Center Arizona

 1. Is there parking space for our bus?
 Yes, there is plenty of free parking available for your bus.
 Your bus driver is invited to come and see the center while waiting for your students.

 2. How do we schedule a field trip?
-You can schedule a trip online or by calling the Challenger Space Center.
+You can schedule a field trip by calling the Challenger Space Center.
 More information is available on the How to schedule a workshop and how to schedule a mission pages.

 3. What about lunch?
 The Challenger cosmic café is available for students to eat their sack lunches.
 Teachers and educators can include reserving lunch space for their students when making a reservation.

-5. Can I pay with a PO form my school?
+5. Can I pay with a PO from my school?
 Yes.
 You can find more information on payment options on the reservation policy page.

 6. Where are you located?
 Challenger Space Center is located at 21170 north 83rd Ave., in Peoria AZ, 85382.
 You can call 623-322-2001

 7. Have a question this FAQ doesn't answer?
 Contact us at 623-322-2001